Solar Panel Inspection Checklist for Australian Homeowners (2026)

 Cracked panel glassImmediately de-energise and replace

-Inverter fault code that does not clearContact installer or inverter service centre
+Inverter fault code that doesn’t clearContact installer or inverter service centre

-Output drop 10% or more year-over-yearBook performance audit and thermal imaging
+Output drop ≥10% year-over-yearBook performance audit with thermal imaging

 Visible hot spot (discolouration)Book thermal imaging inspection